Verse: Sing Your Way to Language Fluency

 And, as always, offers a detailed breakdown of corrections, if there were any mistakes.

-if students wanted, they could also tap on the handy buttons next to every correction to jump straight into an explanation of the correction inside the Ask AI module, where they can also ask any questions they may have.
+If students wanted, they could also tap on the handy buttons next to every correction to jump straight into an explanation of the correction inside the Ask AI module, where they can also ask any questions they may have.

 After pressing the "Correct mistakes" button, every line that had errors is turned into an exercise in the Blank Restorer game, where students are given another chance to correctly translate the full line.